Hinduism Facts

 18. Kashi Vishwanath Temple is the holiest temple for Hindus.
 It is located in Varanasi, Uttar Pradesh.

 19. Kashi is situated along the banks of the river Ganges.
 It is the holiest place for Hindus.
-Some Hindus believe that if you die in Kashi, you would attend salvation.
+Some Hindus believe that if you die in Kashi, you will attain salvation.
 Some people prefer to spend the last days of their lives in Kashi.

-21. Hindu population constitutes about 14% of the world population.
+21. The Hindu population constitutes about 14% of the world population.

-23. A few decades back, Yoga, Ayurveda, Vedic Maths, and Hypnotism were considered superstitions and/or rubbish, but with the advent of modern science, it is proved that these things are very helpful for us.
+23. A few decades back, Yoga, Ayurveda, Vedic Maths, and Hypnotism were considered superstitions and/or rubbish, but with the advent of modern science, it has been proved that these things are beneficial for us.

 24. Hindus do not worship Lord Brahma individually.
 They worship him only in the form of the trinity, i.e., Brahma, Vishnu, and Mahesh together.
 There is only one temple of Brahma in the world, which is in Pushkar, Rajasthan.
 The same thing applies to Indra.
 Indra and Brahma are both cursed because of their weak characters.

 25. The Ganges is the holiest river for Hindus.
 She is a goddess for them.
-They believe that all of a person’s sins are washed when he/she bathes in the Ganges.
-Ganges water contains more oxygen than any other river in the world, and the water remains fresh for a longer time.
+They believe that all of a person’s sins are washed away when he/she bathe in the Ganges.
+Ganges water contains more oxygen than any other river, and the water remains fresh for a long time.

-According to a program broadcasted on Discovery, the Ganges water contains bacteriophage, which eats up harmful bacteria.
+According to a program on Discovery, the Ganges water contains bacteriophage, which eat up harmful bacteria.
 Hence, despite being over-polluted, there are fewer harmful bacteria in it.

-26. Most of the Hindus cremate dead bodies.
+26. Most Hindus cremate dead bodies.
 The practice of burial is also observed in a small number of castes.

-27. Since ancient times, Hindus know that there are nine planets in our solar system.
+27. Since ancient times, Hindus have known that there are nine planets in our solar system.

 28. Hinduism believes in a circular rather than a linear concept of time.